WSU-CptS-481-Spring-2026/supermariowar/README.md

 - The whole source code of the game is available, for free
 - uses SDL and is fully portable to windows, linux, mac, ...
 - CPU Players
+- A game log stored at supermariowar/build/gameLog.txt, or alternativly, the gameLog.txt file in the game's current directory.
 - will make you happy and gives you a fuzzy feeling

 ### Supported platforms